Detective who fought for 9/11 compensation funding dies

 Alvarez appeared with former “Daily Show” host Jon Stewart earlier this month to plead with Congress to extend the compensation fund.

-“This fund isn’t a ticket to paradise, it’s to provide our families with care,” a frail Alvarez told a House Judiciary subcommittee on June 11.
+“This fund isn’t a ticket to paradise, it’s to provide our families with care,” a frail Alvarez told a House Judiciary subcommittee June 11.
 He added, “You all said you would never forget.
 Well, I’m here to make sure that you don’t.”

 Alvarez was admitted to a hospice in Rockville Centre on Long Island within a few days of his testimony.